ColinWick/MedicaidLabor/Scripts/Paper-Markdown.md

 For the population of interest, we find that treatment had a dramatic effect on insurance rate.
 This is consistent with Miller 2019, both reaffirming the eligibility construction and showing that there are detectable state-level effects on insurance rates.
-The same calculation was done across the three analytic variables to the same effect (appended to the bottom of this study as Figures 1-3).

 The first step in this analysis established that there may be a detectable treatment effect over time, but it is also necessary to